hpreston/nso-getting-started/04a-mvu.md

 ### Step 2: Testing the Template
 You always need to test your automation before pushing it out to the whole network.
 Let's verify that it works as expected on our three platforms.

 1. First let's see what SNMP configuration exists on our test platforms.
-We'll do this from "enable" mode.
+We'll do this from the NSO CLI "enable" mode.
-    > Note: From `config` mode you can use `show full-configuration` to look at the device configuraiton.
-This will display both the `running-config` as well as any staged configuration.
+    > Note: From `config` mode you can use `show full-configuration` to look at the device configuration.
+This will display both the `running-config` as well as any staged configuration that NSO is planning on sending to the device.

     ```
     ! "end" will exit config mode